This section of Ch. 5 will cover the following topics:

 Rule 1: Use a comma to separate joined by the known as “fanboys.”
 The word “fanboys” stands for the first letter of those conjunctions: for, and, nor, but, or, yet, so.

 - We brought chips to the party, and our neighbors were appreciative. (“We brought chips to the party” is an independent clause–it has a subject, a verb, and a complete thought. “our neighbors were appreciative” is also an independent clause.
 The two independent clauses are joined by the conjunction “and,” so we put a comma in front of “and.”)

 My geology textbook is expensive, so I’ll find a used copy. (“My geology textbook is expensive” is an independent clause.
 “I’ll find a used copy” is also an independent clause.
 The two independent clauses are joined by “so.”
 Put a comma in front of “so.”)

 Caution: Be sure the conjunction connects two independent clauses, not just two words or two phrases or even two dependent clauses.
 For example:

 My dog curled up on the sofa and waited for dinner. (“and” joins the verbs “curled” and “waited.”
 The phrase “waited for dinner” is not an independent clause.
 No comma before “and.”)

-This rule clarifies a term you may have heard: comma splice.
-If we put a comma between independent clauses that are NOT joined by “fanboys,” that is called a “comma splice.”
-The comma is splicing, or cutting, the sentence into two parts.
+This rule clarifies a term you have probably heard: .
+If we put a comma between independent clauses that are NOT joined by “fanboys,” that is a “comma splice.”
+The comma is splicing, or cutting, the sentence in two parts.
 A comma splice is a comma error.